Your quick guide to Sikh Weddings

 Upon her arrival at the groom's house, the bride is welcomed with warmth and affection by her new family.
 She is adorned with flowers, offered sweet treats, and showered with blessings, marking the beginning of her new life with love and acceptance.

-• Can non-Sikhs attend Sikh Weddings?
+Can non-Sikhs attend Weddings?
 Absolutely.
-Sikh Weddings are open to people of all faiths and backgrounds.
+Weddings are open to people of all faiths and backgrounds.
 They are a wonderful opportunity to experience Sikh culture and traditions.

-• Why are Sikh Weddings held in Gurudwaras?
+Why are Weddings held in Gurudwaras?
 Gurudwaras are considered the holiest places in Sikhism.
 Holding the wedding in a Gurudwara signifies the couple's commitment to their faith and values.

-• Is the langar a mandatory part of Sikh Weddings?
-Yes, the langar is an essential part of a Sikh Wedding.
+Is the langar a mandatory part of Weddings?
+Yes, the langar is an essential part of a Wedding.
 It represents equality and community spirit, and all guests are invited to partake in the meal.

-• What should I wear to a Sikh Wedding?
+What should I wear to a Wedding?
 It's advisable to wear modest and respectful attire.
 Men can wear formal suits, while women should wear traditional or modest dresses.

-• Why do Sikh brides wear a red or maroon lehenga during their wedding?
-The choice of red or maroon is traditional and symbolizes prosperity and love.
+Why do Sikh brides wear a red or maroon lehenga during their wedding?
+The choice of red or maroon is traditional and symbolises prosperity and love.
 These colours are considered auspicious and are often worn to reflect the festive and celebratory nature of the occasion.

-• What is the significance of the "Chunni" in a Sikh bride's attire?
+What is the significance of the "Chunni" in a Sikh bride's attire?
 The Chunni is a symbol of modesty and represents the bride's acceptance of the groom as her protector.
-It is also tied to the groom's scarf, symbolizing their union.
+It is also tied to the groom's scarf, symbolising their union.

-• Are Sikh weddings followed by a particular set of post-wedding rituals?
-Yes, Sikh weddings are followed by post-wedding rituals that include the Sadaa Suhagan ceremony, a grand reception, and the Doli ceremony.
-These traditions are a blend of cultural customs and symbolize blessings and well-wishes for the newlyweds.
+Are weddings followed by a particular set of post-wedding rituals?
+Yes, weddings are followed by post-wedding rituals that include the Sadaa Suhagan ceremony, a grand reception, and the Doli ceremony.
+These traditions are a blend of cultural customs and symbolise blessings and well-wishes for the newlyweds.

-• What is the significance of the kirpan in the groom's attire during a Sikh wedding?
+What is the significance of the kirpan in the groom's attire during a wedding?
 The kirpan, a ceremonial sword, represents valour and responsibility.
-Its presence symbolizes the groom's readiness to protect and support his bride and family as they embark on their journey together.
+Its presence symbolises the groom's readiness to protect and support his bride and family as they embark on their journey together.

-• Why are Sikh weddings typically held in Gurudwaras?
-Gurudwaras are considered the holiest places in Sikhism, making them the ideal location for a Sikh wedding.
-It symbolizes the couple's commitment to their faith and values.
+Why are weddings typically held in Gurudwaras?
+Gurudwaras are considered the holiest places in Sikhism, making them the ideal location for a wedding.
+It symbolises the couple's commitment to their faith and values.

 Conclusion